avcordaro/data-science-independent-projects/README.md

 # Data Science Independent Projects - Python
 A portfolio of my independent data science projects using Python, involving data visualisation, cleaning and building models.
-Libraries used include pandas, matplotlib, seaborn, numpy, tensorflow and sklearn.
+Libraries used include tensorflow, sklearn, pandas, matplotlib, seaborn and numpy.

 The list of projects is as follows: